 - In 2018, HDFC created two platforms of close to USD 700 mn with Prestige Group and ATS Group.
 These platforms’ primary objective is to provide long-term equity and mezzanine capital to marquee developers of affordable and mid-income housing in India, at the land and pre-approval stage.

 Also, niche residential segments such as student housing and co-living are seeing massively increasing demand.
-These sub-segments have a lot of potential to attract PE investments.
+These sub-segments have a lot of potentials to attract PE investments.
 Already, a number of organized players, including start-ups, are venturing into them.

 - For instance, Sequoia Capital invested USD 10 mn in the Delhi-based student accommodation platform Stanza Living.
 Goldman Sachs and HDFC were also key contributors to student housing in 2018.

-- Global PE fund Warburg Pincus and mid-market hospitality chain Lemon Tree Hotels set up a JV towards the end of 2018 to create India’s first co-living platform focusing on the development of affordable, yet conveniently-located living spaces for students and young working professionals.
+- Global PE fund Warburg Pincus and mid-market hospitality chain Lemon Tree Hotels set up a JV towards the end of 2018 to create India’s first co-living platform focusing on the development of affordable, yet conveniently located living spaces for students and young working professionals.
 They are targeting all major educational clusters and key office markets in India.

 Unsold Inventory – The Main Obstruction: While the rise of niche residential sub-segments is certainly part of the revival story for PE inflows into residential real estate, PE investors need confidence boosts at a macro level, as well.
 This naturally involves clearing enough of the pent-up unsold housing inventory of nearly 6.65 lakh units across the top 7 cities.

 Housing sales did see a 12% increase in the first quarter of 2019.
-This heartening rise is primarily because GST rates as well as repo rates were reduced, but also because a lot of the new housing supply hitting the market is in the affordable category.
+This heartening rise is primarily because GST rates, as well as repo rates, were reduced, but also because a lot of the new housing supply hitting the market is in the affordable category.

 Reviving consumer confidence will result in consistently improving housing sales, which will play a major role in attracting more PE investments into the Indian residential sector.
 It goes without saying that the industry’s fingers are crossed for better times ahead.